-- X'01' = for a List Box, height will be exactly the value of the Height property even if this means partial items are displayed.
-For a Combo Box, height of the dropdown will be determined by the value of the Height property. - X'02' = specify that control is to be returned to the program when user right clicks on a system field, if Mouse switch is "r" or "o".
+X'01' Exact listbox height = for a List Box, height will be exactly the value of the Height property even if this means partial items are displayed.
+For a Combo Box, height of the dropdown will be determined by the value of the Height property.

+X'02' Return right click = specify that control is to be returned to the program when user right clicks on a system field, if Mouse switch is "r" or "o".
 If the system field is a list box, the item which was clicked can be retrieved by setting fd-more-options to x"02" and then making a get-field-data call for the list box.

-X'04' = for a system field, specify that color might be changed at runtime.
+X'04' Allow color change = for a system field, specify that color might be changed at runtime.

-X'08' = for a Combo Box, specify that control is to be returned to the program when the drop down is about to be displayed.
+X'08' Return on combo dropdown = for a Combo Box, specify that control is to be returned to the program when the drop down is about to be displayed.
 This allows you to reset the contents of the drop down or display another window instead of the regular drop down.
 KEY-VBX is returned and Menu-option is set to "ComboDropDown".
 See sample program comboret for details.

-X'10' = for a scrolling multi-line entry field, specify that displacement of the text is to be preserved when the field is redisplayed..
+X'10' Hold multi-scroll offset = for a scrolling multi-line entry field, specify that displacement of the text is to be preserved when the field is redisplayed..

-X'20' = for a combo box field, specify that the drop down is to be displayed as soon as the field receives focus.
+X'20' Combo dropdown on focus = for a combo box field, specify that the drop down is to be displayed as soon as the field receives focus.